felipery03/disaster-response/README.md

 ## Results <a name="results"></a>

-Home app and plots:
+1. Home app and plots:

 ![Picture 1](docs/imgs/home_app.PNG)
 ![Picture 2](docs/imgs/plots.PNG)

-Example of the model's predict:
+2. Example of model's predict:

 ![Picture 3](docs/imgs/model_result_1.PNG)
 ![Picture 4](docs/imgs/model_result_2.PNG)

-Features used to train the model:
+3. Features used to train the model:
 - TF-IDF extractions of message after text processing
 - Number of tokens in the message
 - Message genre

-Modeling challeges:
+4. Modeling challeges:

 This problem has a lot of imbalanced labels.
 As example, *child_alone* was dropped because there is not positive samples for it.